TIN093/DIT602, Period 1, 2018: Algorithms

 away, therefore it is advisable to make appointments by mail.

-First create an account in the Fire system.
+First create an account in Fire.
 You do this only once.
+As all

 To create an account: Go to the submission system.
-Use only the
+Bookmark the link

-"Firstname Surname" (only the most commonly used first name is needed, with big
+correctly as "Firstname Surname" (only the most commonly used first name is

-initial letters) and write your personal number as yymmdd-xxxx with the dash,
+needed, with big initial letters) and write your personal number as yymmdd-xxxx

-i.e., the minus sign.
-Log on using the account you just created.
+with the dash, i.e., the minus sign.
+Log on using the account you have just

 To submit a solution: Log on to Fire again.
 Upload the file(s) that

 make up your solution.
-Finally (easy to forget), press the "submit" button.
+Finally press the "submit" button.
+(This is easy to

-Fire will close exactly at the given deadlines, therefore, do not wait until
+forget.)
+Fire will close exactly at the given deadlines, therefore, do not wait

 Solutions should be submitted as PDF files, created with a word processor or latex or by scanning handwritten sheets - provided that they are readable.
-Your file must contain your names.
-Send one separate file for each problem.
+Your files must contain your name.
+Send a separate file for each problem.